-The lifestyle it afforded, the nature of the work, and the fact that every one of my other buddies were getting into the same field only further drove home the point.
+The lifestyle it afforded, the nature of the work, and the fact that every one of my other buddies was getting into the same field only further drove home the point.

-I was graduating NYU with an Economics degree and had worked to land a summer analyst position at the OTC rates desk at the esteemed Lehman Brothers during the summer of my junior year.
-Upon finishing the program, I was given a full time offer to start once I graduated.
+I was graduating from NYU with an Economics degree and had worked to land a summer analyst position at the OTC rates desk at the esteemed Lehman Brothers during the summer of my junior year.
+Upon finishing the program, I was given a full-time offer to start once I graduated.
 One minor detail – this all took place in the summer of 2007 – shortly before the largest global economic collapse in decades.

 I’ll never forget the phone call I got in the middle of class during my senior year.
-The woman on the other end told me that my group at Lehman was dissolving, the bank was going under, and that my contract was no longer being honored.
+The woman on the other end told me that my group at Lehman was dissolving, the bank was going under, and my contract was no longer being honored.
 With that, she wished me luck and hung up the phone.
 Needless to say, this put a damper on my career aspirations, but I wasn’t going to give up that easily.
 I was adamant that the financial sector is where I belonged.
 If only I had seen the writing on the wall at the time.

 Along the way, finance taught me many important lessons about life and my place in it.
 The most important lesson?
-After almost ten years doing what I thought I was meant to do, I learned that the world of derivatives was in fact just not for me.
+After almost ten years of doing what I thought I was meant to do, I learned that the world of derivatives was in fact just not for me.
 This post isn’t about all the reasons that this specific industry wasn’t a good fit for me.
 Far from it.
 It’s about what I learned during my past professional life that set me up for success at a small, agile, and aggressively growing SEO marketing agency known as iPullRank.
 Forget my business acumen and all the hard skills that I acquired along the way.
-These are the “Ah-Ha!” moments that, looking back at, really validate my decision to leave the finance world and move to agency life at iPullRank
+These are the “Ah-Ha!” moments that, looking back, really validate my decision to leave the finance world and move to agency life at iPullRank

 “That’s not my job”

-I remember the first time I heard this from the member of another team while working on a project at Markit.
+I remember the first time I heard this from a member of another team while working on a project at Markit.
 It stopped me dead in my tracks and was almost jarring for me to hear.
-Now this sentiment is not specific to any one industry, as I’m sure many of you have heard the same line while working for any big corporation.
+Now, this sentiment is not specific to any one industry, as I’m sure many of you have heard the same line while working for any big corporation.
 However, it made me realize that I never approach an assignment thinking about what parts of it are included in my job description and what parts aren’t.
 I was always up for the challenge and loved the idea of collaborating with others to help meet the goal.
-This couldn’t describe culture that is promoted at iPullRank more.
+This couldn’t describe the culture that is promoted at iPullRank more.

 “Unhappy customers are your